Can marijuana help people with diabetes?

-Smaller waist size and less risk of obesity
+Smaller waist size and lower risk of obesity

 Increased insulin sensitivity

-Being able to use insulin effectively is vital for health.
-However, those with type 2 diabetes are less sensitive, or more resistant, to the effects of insulin in the body.
+The body's ability to use insulin effectively is vital for health.
+However, in people with type 2 diabetes, the body is less sensitive to the effects of insulin and, therefore, less responsive to this hormone.

 Research has shown that marijuana users may have increased insulin sensitivity.

-In a large study of 4,657 people, as mentioned above, scientists observed that the fasting insulin levels of users were 16 percent lower than former users and non-users.
-Their levels of insulin resistance were also 17 percent lower.
+In a large study, scientists observed that the fasting insulin levels of users were 16 percent lower than those of both former users and nonusers.
+The levels of insulin resistance among this group were also 17 percent lower on average.

-Inflammation appears to play a role in the development of type 1 and type 2 diabetes and other chronic diseases.
+Inflammation plays a role in the development of types 1 and 2 diabetes and other chronic diseases.

-Some 2015 research suggests that the anti-inflammatory properties of CBD can treat the inflammation contributing to diabetes and associated complications.
+Some 2015 research suggests that the anti-inflammatory properties of CBD can treat the inflammation that contributes to diabetes and some of its associated complications.

 Protection against retinopathy

-Diabetic retinopathy is the leading cause of vision loss in those with diabetes.
+Diabetic retinopathy is the leading cause of vision loss in people living with diabetes.

 According to the National Eye Institute, it is also the most common cause of blindness in adults of working age.

-The results of research carried out on animals suggests that 1 to 4 weeks of CBD treatment provided 'significant protection' from diabetic retinopathy.
+The results of research on animals suggest that 1 to 4 weeks of CBD treatment can provide significant protection from diabetic retinopathy.

-A 2015 study on people with neuropathic foot pain suggests that inhaling cannabis can provide relief from diabetic neuropathic pain for several hours.
+The authors of a 2015 study involving people with neuropathic foot pain concluded that inhaling cannabis can provide several hours of relief from diabetic neuropathic pain.

-If cannabinoids affect the metabolic system, insulin sensitivity, and appetite, this might also mean that frequent cannabis use could disrupt these functions.
+If cannabinoids can affect the metabolic system, insulin sensitivity, and appetite, this might mean that frequent marijuana use could disrupt these functions.

 High blood sugar

-This can be an issue for those with diabetes, as carbohydrates cause blood sugar to rise rapidly.
-Very high blood sugar levels may result in a medical emergency.
+An increased appetite can be especially problematic for people with diabetes because carbohydrates cause a spike in blood sugar levels.
+Very high blood sugar levels might result in a medical emergency.